This game mode is good to start with as a brand new player or if you have something you want to try out.

-If time runs out without anyone reaching the goal, then the highest number of kills wins.
+If time runs out without anyone reaching the goal, the highest number of kills wins.

 Also note that you can choose whether it is all-against-all (without teams) or whether you play in teams.

-There can be as many teams as you want, so you can do 2v2, 5v5, 2v2v2v2v2 or whatever you think is the most fun or what the area invites you to do.
+There can be as many teams as you like.
+For example, you can do 2v2, 5v5, 2v2v2v2v2 or whatever you think is the most fun or whatever the area invites you to do.

-In Death Match, you also have the option of choosing for the teams to have Bases.
+In Deathmatch, you also have the option to choose that the teams should have Bases.
 In that case there can be a maximum of 6 teams.